Propeller hub info, removal, and installation

 The reason that the center screw should remain in the shaft is that the gear or wheel puller center bolt must not push against the hub AND the screw.
 Use an inexpensive oil filter wrench, a chain wrench, or two bolts with a screwdriver/piece of steel to keep the hub from rotating.
 If you do not have a tool to hold the hub, remount the propeller in order to keep the hub from rotating.

 Press down HARD on the 6mm hex bit tool as you turn the screw CCW.
 (Note: some hubs have a screw that must be removed CW e.g., some Polini models.)
 This helps keep the screw head from being deformed.
 If the screw does not budge, use penetrating oil and heat the hub, as in step #4 below.
 If the penetrating oil starts to smoke near the screw, things are too hot and you should stop applying heat.
 If things still do not move, you may have to repeat this step after more penetrating oil is applied and it is allowed to soak for an hour or more.
 Loosening things that are frozen requires patience.
 An impact wrench on a low setting may be used.
 If too high a setting used, it may snap the head right off.
 A better option for the most stubborn screws/bolts is this ingenious Japanese hand tool, the Vessel Impact Driver.
 It has a 1/2" drive which can take any adapter or socket with a hex bit.
 This tool will safely remove screws and bolts that an ordinary impact wrench will not.
-The use of heat may also be required but it may ruin the shaft seal.
+The use of heat may also be used but be careful to not get the shaft more than 250C.

-Of course, you can twist the screw head off but then you will have to send it to us or a machine shop and it will cost $100 to remove it.
+If you twist the screw head off you will have to send it to us or a machine shop and it will cost $100+ to remove it.

 3. Attach the gear or wheel puller